luigi311/mellow/QA.md

 Playback:

-- [x] Pause/play/skip work as expected
+- [ ] Pause/play/skip work as expected
+  - FIX: Spacebar-to-play shortcut interferes with library search
 - [x] Shuffle/repeat/sequential modes work as expected
 - [x] Seeking works as expected
   - [x] Seeking to any point in the song (click or drag)